ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    {{CLIENT-TOPO}}.

-   As described in {{reference-network}}, the OTU4 trails on inter-domain and intra-domain physical links are pre-provisioned and therefore not exposed at the MPIs.
+   As described in {{reference-network}}, the OTU4 trails on inter-domain and intra-domain physical links are pre-provisioned and, therefore, not exposed at the MPIs.
 Only the TE Links they support can be exposed at the MPI, depending on the topology abstraction performed by the PNC.